TFNFR7 - Count & for_each Use

 ID: TFNFR7 - Category: Code Style - count & for_each Use

-We can use count and for_each to deploy multiple resources, but the improper use of count can lead to anti pattern.
+We can use count and for_each to deploy multiple resources, but using count with an ordered collection can create an index anti-pattern where removing one item unexpectedly changes other resource addresses.

 You can use count to create some kind of resources under certain conditions, for example: